shafujiu/outline-go-tun2socks/README.md

 # outline-go-tun2socks

 > [!WARNING]
 > This repository is no longer being maintained.
-The tun2socks source is now maintained in the [outline-apps repository](https://github.com/Jigsaw-Code/outline-apps/tree/master).
+The tun2socks source is now maintained in the [outline-apps repository](https://github.com/Jigsaw-Code/outline-apps/tree/master) and [Intra repository](https://github.com/Jigsaw-Code/Intra/tree/master/Android/app/src/go).

 Go package for building [go-tun2socks](https://github.com/eycorsican/go-tun2socks)-based clients for [Outline](https://getoutline.org) and [Intra](https://getintra.org) (now with support for [Choir](https://github.com/Jigsaw-Code/choir) metrics).
 For macOS, iOS, and Android, the output is a library; for Linux and Windows it is a command-line executable.